 There’s a candidate for President in America called Andrew Yang and he stands for a lot of what our society stands for.
 He’s essentially a social democrat, he’s left wing, he believes in universal income, free health care, free education, but his policies are very much based in rationality, science, and math, and I’ve set up a group in the UK for supporters of him called Colchester UK Yang Gang.
 We’ve got 70 members so far!
 I believe that if we have someone like Andrew Yang in office in America, the kind of change a lot of what a lot of us want to see would hopefully come to fruition.

 It’s kind of up for debate about whether Humanism is a religion, I don’t personally see it that way, but I do believe that we have a right to be a part of the religious societies convene.
-We have a Humanist pastor and we’re a member of the multi-faith chaplaincy, because we believe that non-faith should be included in that.
+We have a Humanist pastor and we’re a member of the Faith Centre, because we believe that non-faith should be included in that.
 We also do a lot of work with Faith to Faithless, so for example we have people who have left the religion of Islam and we work with them to help them through their journey on leaving religion.
 We also do a lot with LGBT rights as well, and LGBT Muslims.

 Humanism isn’t just for atheists and agnostics, it is open to absolutely everyone.
 It’s hugely important that people listen and come and engage, even if you don’t join the society, just engage with people who have different opinions to yourself and learn more about every aspect of it.
 We need to talk in person and have these conversations.